alinapauly304/Dynamic_Dashboard-/README.md

 - `401 Unauthorized`: Invalid or missing JWT token
 - `404 Not Found`: Project owner not found (if owner_id is specified)
 - `500 Internal Server Error`: Database error

-**Notes:**
-- Admin check is bypassed for this endpoint
-- If `owner_id` is not specified, the current user becomes the owner
-- Project is automatically assigned to the owner's organization (or default organization_id: 1)
-- New projects start with empty team arrays

 ---